binhbinh22/binhbinh22/readme.md

-### Hi i'm Nguyen Khac Thai Binh, and you can call me Rennai (genAI)
+### Hi i'm Nguyen Khac Thai Binh, and you can call me TBinh

 <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-My skills are broad in Python, Java, Data Science, AI and Natural Language Processing
+My skills are broad in Python, Data Science, AI multimodal, Gen AI
-- 🔭 I’m currently a Information Technology Vietnam-Japan student at HUST...
+- 🔭 I graduated a Information Technology Vietnam-Japan student at HUST...
-- 🌱 I’m currently learning Machine Learning and Deep Learning
-- 👯 I’m looking to collaborate on Neural Networks and Natural Language Processing
 - 💬 You can ask me about AI and ML
 - ⚡ Fun fact in my life :
 + I was born in 2002